 This is part II in a series of blog posts we have written about Internet Safety.
 Let us know in the comments if you like these articles.
 Plus if you haven’t read the other articles, you can check them out below.

-In our Internet Safety 101 post we gave you some tips to polish up your Internet safety skills.
+In our previous internet safety article we gave you some tips to polish up your Internet safety skills.
 We also asked what you do to stay safe online and received a host of helpful comments.
 We’ve summarized your best tips below in what we’re calling “Internet Safety 202.”

 How You Get Online